averageflamethrowerguy/historic-project-list/README.md

 Projects are listed most-recent-first.

 ## ChungOS (Fall 2022)
 This is a simple operating system for CS58 (Operating Systems) following the Yalnix spec, as modified by Professor Sean Smith.
+It is probably my most impressive academic project to date.
 I wrote approximately 8,000 lines of C for this project.
 It has the following features:
 1. Boots, intializing virtual memory and loading an init program
 2. Handles switching between processes using traps (such as the clock trap)
 3. Handles process sycalls, such as `Fork`, `Exec`, `Wait`, `Exit`